Docs

 The

-parameter is not supported onincremental
+firstRecordAsHeader=trueparameter is not supported onincrementalmode.

 Example